VoidLeech/SolidGlobarBranches/readme.md

 - All of snifferent's flower crops can now be planted on modded farmland.
 - Amber Block now properly switches to its glowing (light-emitting) variant.
 - Most snifferent items are now compostable.
-- Globar Branch is now useable as furnace fuel.
+- Globar Branch is now usable as furnace fuel.
 - Globar Sap Bottle now has a glass bottle as crafting remainder.
 - Globar Branches on grown trees now always have the correct 'facing' value.
 - Amber and Amber Glass are now considered equal to their Glowing variants w.r.t. rendering.
+- Porus Globar Logs with Globar Sap in them now have the Porus Globar Log as pick-block item.

+### F.A.Q.
+**Q: Can this be used in my modpack?**
+A: Yes.

 ### Licensing
 This project is released under the [MIT license](LICENSE).